TatsuUkraine/flutter_sticky_infinite_list/README.md

 Currently package doesn't support `CustomScrollView.reverse` option.

-But same result can be achieved with defining `anchor = 1` and `maxChildCount = 0`.
+But same result can be achieved with defining `anchor = 1` and `posChildCount = 0`.
 In that way viewport center will be stick to the bottom and positive list won't render anything.

 Additionally you can specify header alignment to any side.